 A variety of volunteer opportunities are available at the Museum, from working behind the scenes on fossil preparation to presenting natural science programs to visiting school groups.

-To explore and learn more about the Volunteer Program after submitting your application, you must attend an “Introductory” session.
-The sessions are offered twice monthly—2nd Saturday at 10 a.m. or following Tuesday at 1 p.m.
+To explore and learn more about the Volunteer Program after submitting your application, you must attend an Introductory session.
+The sessions are offered twice monthly — 2nd Saturday at 10am or the following Tuesday at 1pm.
 At the introductory session you’ll learn about the volunteer program, benefits, current volunteer opportunities, select an area to volunteer, and meet area supervisors.

 The North Carolina Museum of Natural Sciences offers spring, summer and fall internships for academic credit to eligible college students.